Close reading is an important skill for students to learn. Not only is it required by the Common Core standards, but it helps deepen comprehension.

 Would you like some no-prep close reading passages that are fun, engaging, and easy to use?

-I thought so!
-I’ve created a series of seasonal reading passages for grades 3 and 4.
+II thought so!
+You’ll love my seasonal reading comprehension close read passages bundle for grades 3 and 4.

 These ready-to-use passages provide rigorous, standards-based practice of close reading skills.
-Each month includes 5 short, student-friendly reading passages that are a mix of fiction and nonfiction.
+The bundle includes 60 short, student-friendly reading passages that are a mix of fiction and nonfiction.
 I even throw in poetry once in a while.

-- 5 seasonal-based reading passages for students to practice close reading skills like underlining, circling, and adding symbols and notes
+- 60 seasonally-based reading passages for students to practice close reading skills like underlining, circling, and adding symbols and notes

 - Comprehension questions for each passage that require students to think deeply about the reading and find text evidence to support their answers